hannesm/platform-blog/technical-signing-repository.md

 The repository has some structure: it contains a `keys/` directory with a flat structure of keys.
-Other subdirectories may either contain a `delegate` file and a set of subdirectories, or a `signatures` file,
+Other subdirectories may either contain a `delegate` file and a set of subdirectories, or a `checksums` file,

 Each key is named after its key identifier, and self-signed.